Alopecia areata is a condition that causes round patches of hair loss. It can lead to total hair loss.

 Some people with this condition have a family history of alopecia.
 Alopecia areata is seen in men, women, and children.
 In a few people, hair loss may occur after a major life event such as an illness, pregnancy, or trauma.

 Hair loss is usually the only symptom.
 A few people may also feel a burning sensation or itching.

 Alopecia areata usually begins as one to several (1 cm to 4 cm) patches of hair loss.
 Hair loss is most often seen on the scalp.
 It may also occur in the beard, eyebrows, pubic hair, and arms or legs in some people.
 Nail pitting may also occur.

 Patches where hair has fallen out are smooth and round in shape.
 They may be peach-colored.
-Hairs that look like exclamation points are sometimes seen at the edges of a bald patch.
+Hairs that look like exclamation points are sometimes seen at the edges of a bald patch with a magnifying tool.

 Exams and Tests

 The health care provider will examine you and ask about your symptoms, focusing on areas where you have hair loss.